1l2p/1l2p.github.com/_posts/2014-07-29-Boston-Tips.md

 **Render** - Really good coffee, minus the attitude you encounter in (almost) every other good coffee shop in Boston.
 (South End)

 **Row 34** - Run by the same people as Island Creek Oyster Bar (see above).
-More industrial with slightly different menu in hip neighborhoos.
+More industrial with slightly different menu in hip neighborhood.
 The food is just as awesome!
 (Fort Point Channel)

 **Sportello** - Have only been once, but loved the decor and food.
 Simple Italian dishes with an effortlessly cool vibe.
 (Fort Point Channel)